ssenart/home-assistant-gazpar/README.md

   scan_interval: '08:00:00'
 ```

-'name' is the sensor name.
+'name' is the sensor name (only available from version 1.3.5-alpha.1).
+Its default value is 'gazpar'.

 Do not use special characters in your password.